 As long as you find some items that are quiet and not distracting (think rubber bands, stress balls, or silly putty), this simple change can work wonders for your meeting.
-Attendees can channel their energy into something discrete if they feel restless, while still listening to what’s being discussed.
+Attendees can channel their energy into something discrete and handheld if they feel restless, while still listening to what’s being discussed.

 6. Capture audience sentiment before and after the meeting